Credit card payoff calculator and tips for tackling debt

 If you have multiple credit card accounts, there are two strategies the CFPB says might help you manage your debt:

-• Debt avalanche method: This method—also known as the highest interest rate method—is when you identify your debts with the highest interest rate and pay those off first.
-But it’s still important to try to keep up with minimum payments for all debt.
+• Debt avalanche method: This method, also known as the highest interest rate method, involves identifying debts with the highest interest rate and paying those off first.
+It’s still important to try to keep up with minimum payments for all debt.

 • Debt snowball method: Using this method, you address your smallest debt first.
-In the meantime, you can make minimum payments on all other, larger debts while using leftover funds to knock out the smallest debt.
+In the meantime, you can make minimum payments on all the other, larger debts while using the rest to knock out the smallest debt.

 A visual of how the debt avalanche method works in comparison with the debt snowball method.